"Your best tree source". Over 300+ tree varieties!

 Red stopper (Eugenia Rhombea)

 A Florida favorite, Florida native!
 This small tree or shrub is naturally an understory plant of hammocks.
-Growing up 15 to 20 feet it has a crown of moderate density, loves the full sun, and is highly drought and salt tolerant.
+Growing up 15 to 20 feet Red stopper has a crown of moderate density, loves the full sun, and is highly drought and salt tolerant.
 Establishing well in sandy, clayey, or salty soils.
 Making it a perfect windbreak choice.
 As this versatile and low-maintenance tree will not only protect the landscape but will add charm and color (red hue) to the mix.

 Crabwood (Gynananthes Lucida)

 This small to medium evergreen tree, or shrub, grows in the coastal hammock of South Florida as well.
-It typically reaches 10-25 feet tall, and it develops a narrow-round crown.
+Crabwood typically reaches 10-25 feet tall, and it develops a narrow-round crown.
 That features dense foliage of shiny dark-green leaves about 4 inches long.
 And naturally, it also has high drought and salt tolerance.
 Making it a perfect match to form buffers or hedges for the Florida landscape.

 Bayrrum Tree (Pimenta Racemosa)